 Because now I am responsible for ALL of the things, lots of coffee is needed.
 One of the hardest things about deployment is realizing how much more responsibility falls on your shoulders...even more so if you have kiddos.
 Have that cup (or 3) of coffee in the morning in a quiet space helped me get centered.
 It allowed me to recharge and get myself ready for each day!

 Having a list of a few friends who can be your "people" is invaluable.
 When you are having a bad moment or a bad day, your circle will be a safe space for you to turn to.
 You don't have to go through this deployment alone, lean on those around you.

-Forgive - When you have those moments that you're mad about having to also walk out this deployment
+- Forgive - When you have those moments that you're mad about having to also walk out of this deployment

-Passion - When need a little more passion for life, also great for that reunion. (wink wink)
+- Passion - When needing a little more passion for life, also great for that reunion (wink wink)

 What it all comes down to is deployment is hard.
-And if you experienced deployment during the pandemic like I did, you feel me on a deeper level.
+And if you experienced deployment during the pandemic as I did, you feel me on a deeper level.

 Just know this...you don't have to do it alone, you can eat all of the chocolate you want, you don't have to let anyone shame you for having 7 cups of coffee in a day, essential oils really do help, and Netflix is a requirement.
 But I promise you...you can get through this.